Thai people: The Emergence of the Siamese: 5th – 12th centuries

+Arriving of Tais: 8th–10th centuries

 There have been many theories proposing the origin of the Tai peoples — of which the Thai are a subgroup — including an association of the Tai people with the Kingdom of Nanzhao that has been proven to be invalid.
 A linguistic study has suggested that the origin of the Tai people may lie around Guangxi Zhuang Autonomous Region of southern China, where the Zhuang people currently account for approximately one third of the total population.
-The Qin dynasty founded Guangdong in 214 BC, initiating the successive waves of Han Chinese migrations from the north for hundreds of years to come.
+The Qin dynasty founded Guangdong in 214 BC, initiating varying successive waves of Han Chinese from the north for centuries to come.

-With the political and cultural pressures from the north, some Tai peoples migrated south where they met the classical Indianized civilizations of Southeast Asia.
+With dynastic Chinese political upheavals, cultural changes, and intensive Han migratory pressures from north that led the Tai peoples on the verge of being displaced, some of them migrated southwards where they met the classical Indianized civilizations of Southeast Asia.
 According to linguistic and other historical evidence, the southwestward migration of Southwestern Tai-speaking tribes, in particular, from Guangxi took place sometime between the 8th-10th centuries.

 The Tais from the north gradually settled in the Chao Phraya valley from the tenth century onwards, in lands of the Dvaravati culture, assimilating the earlier Austroasiatic Mon and Khmer people, as well as coming into contact with the Khmer Empire.
 The Tais who came to the area of present-day Thailand were engulfed into the Theravada Buddhism of the Mon and the Hindu-Khmer culture and statecraft.
 Therefore, the Thai culture is a mixture of Tai traditions with Indic, Mon, and Khmer influences.

+Another route of migration was of the Daic from the east, who settled in Luo Yue since 700 BCE.
+The relocation appears to have followed the trans-Mekong trade corridor that connected Champa and Đại Việt in the east with the Menam Basin in the west.
+Evidence from Chinese sources indicates that Tai- or Daic-speaking populations were present within several 6th-century polities in the Mun-Chi and middle Mekong Valleys, including Wen Dan, Gǔ Láng Dòng (古郎洞), Zhān Bó, Jūn Nà Lú (君那盧), Cān Bàn, Xiū Luó Fēn, Gān Bì, and Qiān Zhī Fú.
+Together with the Tai Chiang Saen branch migrating from the north, they arrived in the central plain during the 8th–9th centuries, a period coinciding with the decline of the Dvaravati polities.

-Early Thai chiefdoms included the Sukhothai Kingdom and Suphan Buri Province.
-The Lavo Kingdom, which was the center of Khmer culture in Chao Phraya valley, was also the rallying point for the Thais.
-The Thai were called "Siam" by the Angkorians and they appeared on the bas relief at Angkor Wat as a part of the army of Lavo Kingdom.
-Sometimes the Thai chiefdoms in the Chao Phraya valley were put under the Angkorian control under strong monarchs (including Suryavarman II and Jayavarman VII) but they were mostly independent.
+The most recognized early Thai chiefdoms included the Sukhothai Kingdom and Suphannaphum.
+The Lavo Kingdom, which was the center of Khmer culture in the Chao Phraya valley from the 10th to 11th century, was also the rallying point for the Thais.
+The Thai were called "Siam" by the Angkorians and they appeared on the bas relief at Angkor Wat as a part of the army of the Lavo Kingdom.
+Sometimes the Thai chiefdoms in the Chao Phraya valley were put under the Angkorian control under strong monarchs (including Suryavarman II and Jayavarman VII), but they were mostly independent.